I started Whateverthing in 2010 as a place to write down tech notes and show off my hobby projects.

 For a while, if asked what my hobbies were, I would answer that Programming is top of the list.
 Over the past 10+ years, however, Photography has superseded that as my main hobby.
 One of my favourite photographic accomplishments is a series of year-long Photo-A-Day challenges that I've completed.
 These projects have given me many great opportunities to hone my photography and photo processing skills.

-Lately, my interest has shifted toward underwater exploration using Remotely Operated Vehicles.
+I've also taken an interest in underwater exploration using Remotely Operated Vehicles.
 I'm hoping that my photography skills will translate to some great photos and video from under the sea.
 Maybe I'll even find a way to parlay it into buying the sailboat I've always wanted.

 Thanks for reading Whateverthing.